 We have a school council who, through their elected members, ensure children have a voice in their education.
 They contribute to discussions on charities and improving different aspects of the school including the site and facilities.
-They also represent the school within the local community, meet the governors and were part of the interviewing process for the current Headteacher
+They also represent the school within the local community, and all members take their role very seriously.